 You can ask the agent anything you want to know about the property and they can’t withhold anything they know.
 However, you shouldn’t rely only on their information and you should do your own research.
 Consider getting a property inspection report, Land Information Memorandum (LIM), and a title search.

-Depending on the property, other things to consider getting checked out are: weather tightness issues; possible p contamination; the condition of plumbing and wiring etc.
+Depending on the property, other things to consider getting checked out are weather tightness issues, possible methamphetamine contamination, the condition of plumbing and wiring etc.

 Read more about what you need to know